QUICK GUIDE: ARREST, JAIL, AND THE COURT PROCESS

 Do Felony cases have a different process?

-A preliminary examination is unique to a felony.
-It’s like a little mini trial, in which the State has a burden of proving probable cause.
-It is a very low standard of proof.
-It’s akin to a screening tool to make sure cases that have absolutely no business in the court go away sooner rather than later.
+A preliminary examination is essentially a mini-trial in which the State has a burden of proving probable cause.
+That is a very low standard of proof where the State must show there is SOME evidence that a crime was committed in their jurisdiction and that you committed it.
+Probable cause is an easy burden for the State to meet.
+These hearings are a screening tool to make sure the cases that have absolutely no business in court go away sooner rather than later.

 Is Municipal Court different than State Court?

-At other times, the benefit of being in Municipal Court is your lawyer can go for you.
-Your lawyer is going to be working the case and you’re going to be a lot more hands off.
-At a municipal court you don't have some of the same rights as you do in District Court, the good thing about being in Municipal Court is that if you don’t feel you got a fair shake, at the end of the entire process, you can appeal.
-You can go to the District Court and you can enjoy the all the rights and privileges you are afforded by the constitution.
+At a Municipal Court you don't have some of the same rights as you do in District Court.
+The biggest right you do not have is the right to a jury trial.
+The good thing about being in Municipal Court is that if you don’t feel you got a fair shake, at the end of the entire process, you can appeal the case.
+You can go to the District Court, start the case over, and you can enjoy all the rights and privileges you are afforded by the Constitution.